Glendale Secondary School

 Glendale Secondary School is located at 145 Rainbow Drive in Hamilton, Ontario.
 The school was founded in 1959 and is a part of the Hamilton-Wentworth District School Board.
 The school is located close to the Hamilton suburb of Stoney Creek, Ontario and services students from there as well as the East Hamilton Region.

 Overview

 There are more than 1200 students enrolled at Glendale from dozens of language and cultural groups.

 Glendale has a full range of co-curricular activities in athletics and clubs, including basketball and football.

-Glendale Secondary School has enjoyed a strong enrolment in its music program for several decades.
+Glendale Secondary School has enjoyed a strong enrolment in the Audition Based Program of the Arts for over 15 years.

 Glendale's Special Olympics

 Along with several programs and courses provided throughout Glendale, the Secondary school also provides an annual Special Olympics event which aims to provide Thames Valley students with developmental disabilities the ability to participate in an athletic event hosted at the TD Waterhouse Stadium.